git/git.github.io/General-Microproject-Information.md

 In any case it's interesting for us to know soon how you currently stand regarding the requirements and maybe the acceptance process.

+### Tell us what steps you have already taken

+We can better help you and suggest the next steps for you to take if we know what steps you have already taken.

+So if you have read this documentation, tell us.
+If you have already started or finished a Git tutorial, tell us too.
+If you have only built Git from source, tell us.
+If you have already sent patches on the Git mailing list to improve Git, tell us.

+We don't need to know about the computer science knowledge or C or shell language programming experience you have, but telling us where you are regarding developing Git is definitively helpful.